frazerpearce/LivingReview_HaloFinders/README.md

 ## Input snapshot format

-All three tests use Gadget-style HDF5 snapshots.
+All five tests use Gadget-style HDF5 snapshots.
 Dark-matter particles are in `/PartType1`:

 ```text